Q: What is records management?

 Q: Who is responsible for records management at UA?

-A: Archival Services, per Board of Trustee Rule 3359-11-11, is responsible for the University's records management program.
+A: Archives and Special Collections, per Board of Trustee Rule 3359-11-11, is responsible for the University's records management program.

-Q: How do I transfer records to Archival Services?
+Q: How do I transfer records to Archives and Special Collections?

-A: Refer to the Records Transfer Guidelines and Forms for information about shipping records to Archival Services.
+A: Refer to the Records Transfer Guidelines and Forms for information about shipping records to Archives and Special Collections.

 Q: How do I order records storage boxes?